collapsed-stacks/startups/questions/5312/how-to-get-publicity-for-a-tech-startup.md

 - posted by: [Clay](https://stackexchange.com/users/1596720/clay) on 2015-05-21
 - score: 0

-<p>Sans billowing budget, you might try to find questions on Stack Overflow (even answered questions) in which your product might be seen as an alternative to the solutions proposed.
-From that, you may cultivate relationships with people concerned about your product's domain.</p>
+Sans billowing budget, you might try to find questions on Stack Overflow (even answered questions) in which your product might be seen as an alternative to the solutions proposed.
+From that, you may cultivate relationships with people concerned about your product's domain.

 ## Answer 5343